yudharisandy/FastConsumableQC.Vision/README.md

 - TODO: explain the scheme

 ## Plan to Improve
-- The following scheme possible could improve the robustness, escpecially when the objective is to improve the precision (low false positive) but keep maintaining good accuracy (acceptable false negative rate).
+- The following scheme possibly could improve the robustness, escpecially when the objective is to improve the precision (low false positive) but keep maintaining good accuracy (acceptable false negative rate).

 ![Proposed Scheme](assets/ProposedScheme.png)